 Despite growing demand, only Uruguay, Canada and the Netherlands have so far legalized the export of medicinal marijuana.
 Israel has said it intends to do so within months.

-The Australian government’s proposal needs to pass federal parliament when it returns to session in February.
+The Australian government’s proposal needs to pass federal parliament when it returns to session.
 The country’s main opposition Labor Party has signaled it would support the move.
 Exports would then likely begin within months.

 As at 16 February 2018, a total of 30 licences have been issued under this scheme: 14 medicinal cannabis licences (commercial cultivation and production), 8 cannabis research licences, and 8 cannabis manufacture licences.
 The Office of Drug Control (ODC) has another licence applications under assessment.